The optical laboratoy has several experimental techniques for the analysis of the irradiated materials.

 Prism-coupling for optical waveguide characterization:

 With this technique the effective refractive index of the propagating modes of a wave guide is measured.
 From this measurement the in-depth refractive index profile of the waveguide is determined.
-Optical propagation losses can also be determined by using a PCO CCD camera.
+Optical propagation losses can also be determined by using a CCD camera to measure and analyze the out-scattering light.

 Optical reflectance and transmittance:

-A home-made system is available built using a white light (UV-VIS range) and optical fibers to send the light at the samples, that optionally can be heated at to 400 ºC in a plate-like furnace.
+A home-made system is available built using a white light (UV-VIS range) and optical fibers to send the light at the samples which, optionally, can be heated at to 400 ºC in a plate-like furnace.
 There are two possible detectors: a compact spectrometer Ocean Q65000 (λ: 200-900 nm) and a high resolution espectrometer Andor-SR500i with and high sensitivity ANDOR Newton camera detector (λ: 200-1000 nm).

-Raman spectroscopy is also available at 532 nm wavelength.
+Raman spectroscopy is also available at 532 nm wavelength using the ANDOR Newton spectometer .

 All these portable equipments can be used for in-situ optical measurement during ion irradiation.